Reconstructing the Pagan Religion of Tibet

 Preliminary investigations suggest that these texts contain genuinely archaic non-Buddhist rituals and narratives closely resembling those of the early sources that are already known.

-1. Produce a searchable database of the entire corpus.
+1. A searchable database of the entire corpus.

-3. Provide translations and extended summaries of a selection of its works.
+3. Translations and extended summaries of a selection of its works.

 This will provide the first-ever reconstruction of Tibetan Pagan religion.